Websites in the AI Era: Stability, Security, and Maintenance

 • loss of conversions,

-• declining visibility in Google and AI-driven systems.
+• declining visibility in Google and AI systems.

-This guide explains why this happens, the real differences between cheap choices and correct ones, and why monthly maintenance is a condition for proper operation, not an optional cost.
+This guide explains why this happens, the real differences between cheap choices and the right ones, and why monthly maintenance is a condition for proper operation rather than an optional expense.

-In the AI era, a website is no longer just an online presence, but a critical business infrastructure, constantly evaluated by Google and AI engines.
+A website in the AI era is no longer just an online presence, but a critical business infrastructure continuously evaluated by Google and AI engines.

 1. A Website Is Not a Page.
 It Is a Complete System.